LIGO: Advanced LIGO

 After 2010, LIGO went offline for several years for a major upgrade, installing the new Advanced LIGO detectors in the LIGO Observatory infrastructures.

 The project continued to attract new members, with the Australian National University and University of Adelaide contributing to Advanced LIGO, and by the time the LIGO Laboratory started the first observing run 'O1' with the Advanced LIGO detectors in September 2015, the LIGO Scientific Collaboration included more than 900 scientists worldwide.

-The first observing run operated at a sensitivity roughly three times greater than Initial LIGO, and a much greater sensitivity for larger systems with their peak radiation at lower audio frequencies.
+The first observing run operated at a sensitivity roughly three times greater than Initial LIGO, and a much greater sensitivity, up to 80 Mpc for black hole-black hole mergers, for larger systems with their peak radiation at lower audio frequencies.

-On 11 February 2016, the LIGO and Virgo collaborations announced the first observation of gravitational waves.
-The signal, named GW150914, was recorded on 14 September 2015, just two days after Advanced LIGO started collecting data following the upgrade.
+On February 11, 2016, the LIGO and Virgo collaborations announced the first observation of gravitational waves.
+The signal, named GW150914, was recorded on September 14, 2015, just two days after Advanced LIGO started collecting data following the upgrade.
 It matched the predictions of general relativity for the inward spiral and merger of a pair of black holes and subsequent ringdown of the resulting single black hole.
 The observations demonstrated the existence of binary stellar-mass black hole systems and the first observation of a binary black hole merger.

-On 15 June 2016, LIGO announced the detection of a second gravitational wave event, recorded on 26 December 2015, at 3:38 UTC.
+On June 15, 2016, LIGO announced the detection of a second gravitational wave event, recorded on December 26, 2015, at 3:38 UTC.
 Analysis of the observed signal indicated that the event was caused by the merger of two black holes with masses of 14.2 and 7.5 solar masses, at a distance of 1.4 billion light years.
 The signal was named GW151226.